 “I’m 19 forever with my skates on,” is how old Matt Mickey responded when I asked him his age.
-This is the exact same age I feel when I’m cruising through urban landscapes, distance skating down country roads or hitting the skatepark with some friends.
-For many of us seasoned skaters, blading is the fountain of youth… the DMV however may not agree.
+This is the same age I feel when I’m cruising through urban landscapes, distance skating down country roads, or hitting the skatepark with some friends.
+For many of us seasoned skaters, blading is the fountain of youth… the DMV, however, may disagree.
 At 38-years-old Matt has been on his skates for the past 24 of those years, primarily as an aggressive street and park skater.
 And for the last 18 years, he has been running Intuition Skate Shop in Bakersfield, California.

 Back when I lived in San Diego in the 2000s, my friends and I would stop by Intuition anytime we went on tour or were on our way to skate Woodward West.
-I was always impressed by Matt’s hard work, love and dedication to blading.
-Not only to help foster the scene in his hometown, but to help blading shine and grow around the world.
+I was always impressed by Matt’s hard work, love, and dedication to blading.
+It is not only to help foster the scene in his hometown but also to help blading shine and grow around the world.
 Both Matt and Intuition have been a valuable asset and blessing to our sport for almost two decades.
-So it was due time that I reached out for an interview to discuss Intuition’s longevity, Matt’s involvement in blading and what the future holds for Intuition Skate Shop.
+So it was due time that I reached out for an interview to discuss Intuition’s longevity, Matt’s involvement in blading, and what the future holds for Intuition Skate Shop.

 How did Intuition start?

 Intuition started because my great friend Ray Tolentino’s Dad was a property owner and had a storefront available.
-He heard Ray and I talking about wanting to start a skate shop, so he offered to lease us our first location with two months of free rent!
+He heard Ray, and I talk about starting a skate shop, so he offered to lease us our first location with two months of free rent!

 How many locations have you had?

 Intuition is in its third and largest space, which opened in 2006.
 Like all of our past locations, the current store is in downtown Bakersfield.